TD-Community/TDVersionExplorer/README.md

 - **Log Level Control**: Set the log level to capture either standard information or debug-level details during analysis and conversion.
 - **Open Log Feature**: Easily access logs for reviewing actions and identifying any issues.
 - **Working (temp) folder**: the TD CDK libraries and temp files are extracted and stored in (`%temp%\TDVersionExplorer`).
-You can delete this folder to cleanup but this will cause TDVersionExplorer to extract the CDK which may redure performance.
-Also for new versions of TDVersionExplorer it is advised to delete the folder to be sure any changes to CDK runtimes will be exracted.
+You can delete this folder to cleanup but this will cause TDVersionExplorer to extract the CDK which may reduce performance.
+Also for new versions of TDVersionExplorer it is advised to delete the folder to be sure any changes to CDK runtimes will be extracted.
 - During conversion multiple helper processes (`TDVersionConverter.exe`) may be running.
 They keep running until the main application is closed.
 This is to improve performance between multiple conversion sessions.
 - **Installation of TDVersionExplorer**: extract the archive anywhere on your system.
 Make sure to keep all files and folders at that location as they are needed for correct functioning of the application.
 - Your system may "block" extracted files from the TDVersionExplorer archive.
 Be sure to unblock or allow to be sure TDVersionExplorer works properly.